mikprin/md5_calc_api/README.md

 ### Settings

 Local settings are modified in `.env` file.
 Example is presented in `env_example` file.
+DO not forget to copy `cp env_example .env`.
 Some other settings:

-`API_PORT=8000` - Default port of API (no default ! )
+`API_PORT=8000` - Default port of API ( no default ! )

 `CELERY_WORKER_FILESYSTEM_TIMEOUT=10` - This should indicate how long celery worker waits for file (if some glitches in OS appear and file are not there.)
+Expects integer value or 0.

 `DELETE_FILE=true/false`  : If true, worker will delete file as soon as hash has been hashed. (default `false`)

 `ARTIFITIAL_DELAY` - Indicates if extra delay is added for testing on working payload (Default off)

 `CHUNK_SIZE` -  Optionally you can save file in chunkes if RAM is limited.
 Default off.
-Example value int value (1024,2048)
+Expects integer value: (1024,2048)

 # Deployment
 ## Automated